Probing the non-standard neutrino interactions using quantum statistics: Conclusions

 We argue that within the SM due to the particular structure of the neutrino vector-like left-handed only couplings, such not-suppressed effects of different statistics unfortunately still disappear when integrating over the phase space of final state neutrinos (excluding eventually some special kinematic scenarios where the neutrino momenta can be reconstructed or inferred, see Ref.~\cite{Kim:2021dyj} for more details).
 However, we point out that, when New Physics effects are taken into consideration, the difference between Dirac and Majorana neutrino possibilities could survive even if one neglects neutrino mass dependent terms and integrates over the phase space of final state neutrinos.

 We explicitly illustrate the general analysis by examples of neutral current processes with the 2-body or 3-body final states.
 Using our example processes $Z \to \nu \, \overline{\nu}$ and $\mathcal{P}_i \to \mathcal{P}_f \, \nu \, \overline{\nu}$ decays, we show how the experimental bounds on the NP couplings differ between Dirac neutrino and Majorana neutrino possibilities.
-We also point out that if the NP terms are substantial comparing to SM couplings and the differential decay rate or equivalently the missing mass-square distribution for $\mathcal{P}_i \to \mathcal{P}_f \, \nu \, \overline{\nu}$ decay can be measured accurately enough, the shape of the spectrum can directly help discern whether neutrinos are Dirac or Majorana fermions.
+We also point out that if the NP terms are substantial comparing to SM couplings and the differential decay rate or equivalently the missing mass-square distribution for $\mathcal{P}_i \to \mathcal{P}_f \, \nu \, \overline{\nu}$ decay can be measured accurately enough, the shape of the spectrum can directly help discern whether neutrinos are Dirac or Majorana fermions, at least in NP models were there are no new light exotic states which could also escape detection.